selhorn/f5-openstack-docs/docs/_drafts/topic_multi-tenancy.rst

 .. important::

-   You must configure these settings correctly to ensure your tenant networks connect to the right interfaces on the BIG-IP(s) and that traffic is allowed to flow through the corresponding ports.
+   You must configure these settings correctly to ensure your tenant networks connect to the right interfaces on the BIG-IP device(s) and that traffic is allowed to flow through the corresponding ports.

 .. todo:: provide actual example configuration